kletobias/p2022/_posts/2022-08-16-optimization-loss-function.md

 ---
 layout: post
-title: Test Blog
+title: 'The Math Behind "Stepping The Weights"'
 date: 2022-08-16 16:00:00
-description: 'In this blog post, the first part of the 2022 Google Search Operators are listed and explained in detail.
-These are all working in 2022.'
+description: 'In this article we highlight a key concept in the Stochastic Gradient Descent and explore the basics, that this optimization algorithm is derived of.'
 ---

 # The Math Behind "Stepping The Weights"